• Skip to primary navigation

 Link to document hERE

-ASNB had on 1 May opened up its Amanah Saham Malaysia (ASM) fund for all Malaysians.
-But as we all know, mostly non-bumis will be interested in this.
+ASNB had on 1 May opened up its Fixed-Priced ASM (Amanah Saham Malaysia) fund for all Malaysians.
+But as we all know, most non-bumis will be interested in this.
 Bumiputras in Malaysia will be better off investing in ASB funds.

 Did a post on Instagram on 1 May as well as a subsequent Q&A session with everyone via stories as I anticipated lots of questions from everyone.